thp/urlwatch/docs/source/reporters.rst

      enabled: true

-Then you need to manually trigger connection to the matrix from urlparse to obtain ``access_token`` and generate encryption keys.
+Then you need to manually trigger connection to the matrix from urlparse to obtain ``access_token`` and generate encryption keys:
-It is one time process which requires providing password for the bot account (password will not be stored).
-To manually trigger connection, run:

 .. code:: bash

     $ urlwatch --test-reporter matrix

+This is one time process during which you will be prompted for a password to the bot account (password will not be stored).
+Obtained credentials and encryption keys will be stored in user data directory approprite for your system (e.g. ``~/.local/share/urlwatch/`` on linux).

 You will probably also want to use the following configuration for the ``markdown`` reporter, if you intend to post change notifications to a